SKB-CGN/ioBroker.energiefluss/README.md

 - lower memory usage due to drawing only necessary elements
 - fixed Translations Errors
 - some code optimizations
+- Added opacity for icon, text and line (transparency can be adjusted)

 ### 1.3.0 (2022-09-23)
 - Added possibility, to configure the first custom element as car charge element with same attributes like normal car charge